InHack2018/inhack2018.github.io/_posts/0000-03-01-detailed-info.md

 #### Are there any prizes?

 Yes!
 Although prizes are not the driver behind hacking there will be some cool surprises from Genuino and Raspberry Pi for the winning team.

+#### I'm not smart / my idea is not cool enough.

+Sure you are.
+Hackathons are for learning, creating, getting inspired and have fun while doing it!

 #### I still have more questions.